 CustomerNumberdefaults to empty.
 The user is redirected (if configured) and receives an approval email with a link to the Set password page to complete activation. - Authenticated administrator creates a user: A user is logged in (including impersonation).
 If a

-CustomerNumberis not posted, the new user inherits the current user’sCustomerNumber.
+CustomerNumberis not posted explicitly, the new user inherits the current user’sCustomerNumber.
 If aCustomerNumberis posted, it must be one the current user is allowed to impersonate; otherwise the result isInvalidCustomerNumber.
 The admin stays logged in; the new user completes activation via the email link.

 Paragraph app settings